hs1955/rubiks-cube-opentk/README.md

 # Rubik's Cube Solver (made with OpenTK)
-My Rubik's Cube Project made with exclusively OpenTK (C# library for OpenGL) and Windows Form App.
+A Rubik's Cube Project made with exclusively OpenTK (C# library for OpenGL) and Windows Form App, made by me (Hamza Salman).
 This repo is a showcase of this project.

 ![My Rubik's Cube Solver](media/rubiks-cube-solver-logo.png)